canjs/canjs/docs/can-guides/introduction/technical.md

 <img src="../../docs/can-guides/images/introduction/mission-stability-3-upgrade.png" style="width:100%;max-width:450px"/>

 But if you break that step down, CanJS 2.3 is mostly CanJS 3.0 with a bunch of bug fixes, a heap of new features, and a few breaking changes.
-Most of the difficulty upgrading are the breaking changes, which account for the majority of the upgrade step size:
+Most of the difficulties upgrading are the breaking changes, which account for the majority of the upgrade step size:

 <img src="../../docs/can-guides/images/introduction/mission-stability-upgrade-breakdown.png" style="width:100%;max-width:450px"/>